Aliases for HTR3C Gene

 GeneCards Summary for HTR3C Gene

 HTR3C (5-Hydroxytryptamine Receptor 3C) is a Protein Coding gene.
-Among its related pathways are Circadian entrainment and Taste transduction.
+Diseases associated with HTR3C include Esophagus Adenocarcinoma.
+Among its related pathways are Serotonergic synapse and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
 GO annotations related to this gene include extracellular ligand-gated ion channel activity and G-protein coupled serotonin receptor activity.
-An important paralog of this gene is HTR3A.
+An important paralog of this gene is HTR3E.

 UniProtKB/Swiss-Prot for HTR3C Gene